Research Collection

 1. Tipene-Leach D.

-2. Rangihuna D
+2. Rangihuna D.

 This paper explores the Mahi a Atua programme, a culturally grounded approach that integrates Māori cultural perspectives into mental health treatment, addressing inequities for Māori communities.
 It examines the use of pūrākau (creation narratives) as a therapeutic tool to support healing and resilience.